ceford/cefjdemos-data-jdm-help-en/articles/plugins/plugins.md

 ## Description

-The Plugin list allows you to enable and disable Joomla! plugins and to edit a plugin's details and options.
-It is also useful for quickly enabling/disabling multiple plugins at once.
+The *Plugins* list page allows selected plugins to be enabled or disabled, edited and checked in if left open whilst editing.

 ### Common Elements